Joseph Knauer: Grand Dean of Kladsko

 In 1808 while still a priest he was nominated by the King of Prussia Frederick William III of Prussia grand dean of the earldom, a position he filled on 16 January 1809 when Archbishop of Prague, Wilhelm Florentin Fürst von Salm appointed him archbishop's vicar of the County of Kladsko.
 In 1810, the name for the Dean of Klatsko was renamed to Großdechant.
 Since this was merely a title of honor to which no authority was given, Knauer doubted its purpose.
-During his bishopric, Pope Pius VII, issued the bull De salute animarum on 16 July 1821 which confirmed the membership of the Kłodzko to the archbishopric of Prague, but also introduced a stronger link between the Deanery of the Diocese of Wroclaw. and each dean was to become an honorary canon of Wrocław.
+During his bishopric, Pope Pius VII, issued the bull De salute animarum on 16 July 1821 which confirmed the membership of the Kłodzko to the archbishopric of Prague, but also introduced a stronger link between the Deanery of the Diocese of Wrocław. and each dean was to become an honorary canon of Wrocław.
 Knauer was then chosen as priest from Kladsko land.

-In 1837 the faculty of theology of the University of Wroclaw awarded him with an honorary doctorate.
-On 27 August 1841 Knauer became a member of the Wroclaw Cathedral's chapter.
+In 1837 the faculty of theology of the University of Wrocław awarded him with an honorary doctorate.
+On 27 August 1841 Knauer became a member of the Wrocław Cathedral's chapter.

 Roman Catholic Bishop of Breslau and death

-On 6 February 1843 Pope Gregory XVI appointed him bishop of Wroclaw.
+On 6 February 1843 Pope Gregory XVI appointed him bishop of Wrocław.
 His enthronement took place on 23 April 1843 and his episcopal ordination was performed by Auxiliary Bishop Daniel Latussek.

 Knauer was already very old.
 During his brief reign he was in conflict with a German national church founded by Fr.
 Johannes Ronge.
-He died on 16 May 1844 in Wroclaw, and was buried in the basement of Cathedral of St. John the Baptist in Wrocław.
+He died on 16 May 1844 in Wrocław and was buried in the basement of Cathedral of St. John the Baptist in Wrocław.